This post may contain affiliate links. Please read our disclosure policy.

-- To avoid over cooked vegetables, I actually took the time and effort here to cook each vegetable separate so that I could give you the exact time that each vegetable takes to be perfectly cooked but not over cooked.
-You of course won’t be doing that, unless you want to of course, so just use this as a timing guide.
-Below I list each vegetable with how to prepare and the exact time to cook.
+- To avoid overcooked vegetables, we took the time and effort here to cook each vegetable separately so that I could give you the exact time that each vegetable takes to be perfectly cooked but not over cooked.
+If you don’t want to do that, below we list each vegetable with how to prepare and the exact time to cook.

 - Bring the 8 quart pot with the now flavored liquid to a boil to start cooking the vegetables.
 Based on the timing below, you can place vegetables in the order of the length of time they take to cook, ending with the vegetable that takes the least time to cook.
-I list each below.
+Each is listed below.

 - Cabbage: Cut the end off the cabbage but do not core.
 We leave the core attached so that the cooked cabbage stays in wedges without falling apart.
 Remove any discolored outer leaves and cut the cabbage in half through the center of the core.
 Then cut each half in half keeping the core intact for each piece.
 Finally cut each quarter in half again keeping core attached to each wedge.
 Place in boiling liquid.
 The liquid will take about eight minutes to come back to a boil and only about four or five additional minutes to cook.

 - Potatoes: Peel the potatoes and cut in quarters if large or thirds or halves if small.
 Place in boiling liquid.
 The liquid will take two minutes to come back to a boil and 15 minutes to cook.

 - Onions: Cut top and bottom off and peel but leave whole.
 If you cut them, they fall apart and are hard to fish out after.
 Place in boiling liquid and cook for 25 minutes including the time it takes to come back to a boil.